 Property and equipment are recorded at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method based on estimated useful life.
 Computer equipment is depreciated over a period of three years.
 Furniture and equipment are depreciated over a period of five to ten years.
 Leasehold improvements and equipment leased under finance leases are depreciated over the shorter of the useful life or the lease term.
-Artwork has an indeterminable useful life and is measured for impairment loss.
 Disposals are recorded when assets are retired, disposed, or impaired.